EverBrite Light Review: Does it Work?

 • Not as bright as traditional flood lights

 Ever Brite is an As Seen on TV porch light which is solar powered and gets brighter when it detects motion.
-Read our Ever Brite light review here.
+Read my Ever Brite light review here.

 Claims & Features